SamSE3/dateParser/spaceShip_Test_Plan.md

 #Risks and dependencies
 That it is not possible to quickly analyse the affects of such a long voyage in such a short amount of time.
-That is it difficult to substatin near 0k temperatures long enough for test to be 100 valid.
+That is it difficult to substatin near 0k temperatures long enough for test to be 100% valid. distances and factors may not scale as expected

 #Project Criteria
 Goals